Alfresco/alfresco-build-tools/docs/README.md

 All parameters have default values and can be skipped.

-A summary of the report is created as an artifact called `pmd-summary`.
+The PMD [SARIF](https://sarifweb.azurewebsites.net/) report is created as an artifact called `PMD Report` and a human readable summary of the report is created as an artifact called `PMD Summary (Human Readable)`.

 ### pre-commit